moisseev/sqlite3-rdiff/README.md

 ## Description

-Signature is computed by md5 algorithm for each full row.
+Signatures are computed using `md5` algorithm for each full row.
 Hash collisions are resolved by using different --rows-per-hash for some replication session.
-The result-file can be same as the old-file in patch mode.

 ## Synopsis